The key points of the RGPD regulation and the management of personal data:

 2. Securing data : It is crucial for a company to put in place very strict security measures to protect personal data.

-3 Managing data fairly : Companies must ensure that they use personal data fairly and ethically.
-Personal data must not be used to discriminate.
+3 Managing data fairly : The Companies must be careful about using personal data in a fair and ethical manner.
+Personal data must not be used to create discrimination.
 It must meet an objective (loyalty) or an imperative (protection of security or public order).
-There must be a proportional relationship between the retention of data and the legitimate aim pursued.
+There must be a relationship of proportionality between the retention of data and the aim pursued, which must be legitimate.

 4. Transparency of information : Companies must be transparent about how they collect, use and store personal data.
 This includes disclosing the types of data collected, why it is collected, and with whom it is shared.
 For example, a website's terms and conditions of use must state how data is processed, consent must be clearly obtained and the way in which data is secured must be explained.